-December 19th, 2019 by inflectra
+December 19th, 2019 by Thea Maisuradze

 In the following blog post, Sriram Rajagopalan - Inflectra's Enterprise Agile Champion explores how-to's of writing good user stories and gives practical recommendations on how to achieve just that.
+This blog complements Inflectra's December 17th webinar on the same topic, with the webinar recording available inside.

 Good User Stories: Success Seeds

 The utility of Agile framework in building good software products is continually increasing.
 This statement is being repeatedly reinforced by how the Project Management Institute (PMI) incorporates adaptive and hybrid approaches to project management in their latest project management book of knowledge.
-At the same time, some organizations following the agile framework have introduced additional nuances, such as the scaled agile.
+At the same time, some organizations following the agile framework have introduced additional nuances, such as the Scaled Agile Framework (SAFe).
 Regardless of the specific project delivery framework, the project delivery teams focus on creating more value for the customer, increasing quality of products, reducing time to market, and drawing down cost to operations.
 These four elements are the sine qua non to defining good requirements.

 Yet, if the teams struggle to deliver their iteration commitments, one possible impediment may be the failure to adopt good practices for writing good user stories.
 As the saying goes, “Garbage in, garbage out!”
 While numerous other risks may impede iteration goals, adopting some good practices can engage appropriate stakeholders and promote team collaboration to sow the good requirement seeds for successful product development.